Northumberland Line: 19902010: Proposed reopenings

 There have been proposals to reintroduce passenger services to part of the ex-B&TR system since the 1990s.
 Denis Murphy, the then Labour MP for Wansbeck, expressed support in the House of Commons in an adjournment debate in April 1999 and again in a debate in January 2007.
 The Railway Development Society (renamed Railfuture in 2000) endorsed the proposal in 1998.

 The South East Northumberland Rail User Group began a campaign to reopen the remaining freight lines between Benton Junction, Morpeth, Bedlington and Ashington in March 2005.
-In an effort to draw attention to their campaign, the group chartered a Northern Rail Class 156 DMU to run three return trips along the lines on 7 June 2008, with the first train carrying local politicians and other key stakeholders, and the other two carrying fare-paying public passengers.
+In an effort to draw attention to their campaign, the group chartered a Northern Rail Class 156 diesel multiple unit to run three return trips along the lines on 7 June 2008; the first train carryied local politicians and other key stakeholders, with the other two carrying fare-paying public passengers.
 In 2009, the Association of Train Operating Companies published a £34 million proposal to restore passenger services to the north-eastern part of the B&TR system.
 It would have included reopening stations at Seaton Delaval, Bedlington, Newsham (for Blyth) and Ashington.